Himanshurao/AzureLabs/Hybrid Cloud Networking - Lab 1 - Virtual Networks.md

 3. If prompted, select **Connect**.
 Enter the user name and password you specified when creating the VM.
 You may need to select **More choices**, then **Use a different account**, to specify the credentials you entered when you created the VM.
 4. Select **OK**.
 5. Click Yes on the Networks blade.
-6. From PowerShell, enter *ping vm2*.
+6. From PowerShell, enter *ping vm2* (use vm2 Private IP -Copy from VM overview page of portal).
 Ping fails, why is that? **Each virtual network is isolated from other virtual networks.**
 7. To allow VM1 to ping other VMs in a later step, enter the following command from PowerShell, which allows ICMP inbound through the Windows firewall:
 _New-NetFirewallRule –DisplayName “Allow ICMPv4-In” –Protocol ICMPv4_.
 8. Repeat these steps (connect to the VM and issue the PowerShell command) for VM2 and VM3.